 E-commerce and mobile-commerce in the seven countries is worth some 355 billion, as presented in the study.
 Southeast Asia’s internet economy hit 100 billion in 2019 and is expected to grow to 300 billion by 2025.

 Joel Yarbrough, Vice President for Asia Pacific, Rapyd said: “Since the beginning of the global pandemic, going digital is no longer optional. eCommerce is now the new baseline.

-All over Asia, we see stratospheric growth in digital payment methods, with local patterns and local winners in every country.
+We see stratospheric growth in digital payment methods all over Asia, with local patterns and winners in every country.
 With this report, Rapyd provides businesses with the local market insights on payment behaviours, brands of choice, and technologies that are critical in creating a relevant checkout experience for consumers today.”

 Challenge for Card-Only Merchants While cards and card-powered mobile wallets are dominant in Japan (61%) and Taiwan (51%), across markets, there is a dramatic uptake of eWallets and bank transfers as preferred ways to pay.

 Taken together, eWallets and bank transfers represent the emerging wave of payments – particularly where they are enhanced by interoperable Real-Time Payment (RTP) systems like India with UPI (64%) and Thailand with PromptPay (62%).
 Even in a card-preferring market like Singapore, together eWallets and bank transfers, including PayNow, are preferred by 42% of respondents, swinging all the way to 78% in Indonesia.